Sen i dah: Composition

 The album opens with "Moj si high" (You're My High), a ballad inspired by death; it builds as a Dino Merlin-style track before descending into African dance rhythms.
 "Lanci ljubavi" (Chains of Love), whose lyrics were written by the Serbian rapper Sajsi MC, is an energetic, saxophone-heavy synth-pop and Yugo-wave ballad.
 The third track, "Delija" (Hunk), is a bachata and folk song, resembling the style of Rosalía.
 The fourth track, "Zovi me" (Call Me), evokes the synth-pop work of Svemirko.
 It was, alongside the first two tracks, compared to the 1980s music of Madonna, Kim Wilde, and Marina Perazić.
 The lyrics of the fifth track, "Idi gade" (Go, You Bastard), notably heavily feature cheeky one-liners, while the production features Middle Eastern strings and percussion.
 It was described as a "mixture of Ceca and Lepa Brena in the fine instrumental of the Truth Hurts hit 'Addictive'".
 The orchestral ballad "Omen" was compared to Severina's 2017 single "Kao".

 The second half of the album opens with "Phuket".
 The ninth track, a classic R&B and soul song "U tri lepe" (To Hell with It), prominently features a guitar solo by Tadej Košir.
 It was likened to the works of Leon Bridges and Khruangbin.
 The tenth track, "Moj mesec" (My Moon), drew comparisons to Eurovision entries and the tribal rhythms of Kanye West's 808s & Heartbreak (2008).
 "Sunce sije" (The Sun Is Shining) is an anthemic track that features violins and vocal contributions from the Slovenian opera singer Irena Yebuah Tiran.
 Genre-wise, it was described as "sevdah industrial pop-rock" and a "non-existant collaboration between Dino Merlin and Massive Attack".
 "Slutim" (I Sense)—heavy with castanets, guitars and trumpets—drew comparisons to Senidah's 2022 hit single "Behute" (Oh, Haze), while "Alo alo" (Hello Hello) drew comparisons to Robyn's 2010 hit single "Dancing on My Own".
 The closing track, "Da li ti nedostajem?"
 (Do You Miss Me?), resembles a live recording.
 Its sparse arrangement consists only of repetitive chords on the electric guitar.

 Release and promotion

 On 17 February 2025, Senidah revealed the cover and tracklist of the album.
 Sen i Dah was released on 25 February 2025.

 On 6 June 2025, Senidah released a deluxe version of Sen i Dah in the form of an extended play (EP).
-The EP contained four now tracks, two of which were reworks of the previously released "Greh" and "Dopamin" (Dopamine).
+The EP contained four new tracks, two of which were reworks of the previously released "Greh" and "Dopamin" (Dopamine).